schellenberg/computerscience30/docs/_sources/gettingstarted/helloworld.rst.txt

 - project-name
     - css
         - ``style.css``
-    - images
+    - assets
-        - any image files you will be using
+        - any image and sound files you will be using
     - js
         - ``p5.js``
         - ``p5.min.js``